iqtree/iqtree.github.io/doc/Compilation-Guide.md

 5. Compile source code with `make`:

         make

+    You can speed up by specifying the number of CPU cores to use with `make` by e.g.:

+        make -j4

+    to use 4 cores instead of the default 1 core.

-This creates an executable `iqtree` or `iqtree-omp` (`iqtree.exe` or `iqtree-omp.exe` under Windows).
+This creates an executable `iqtree` or `iqtree-omp`.
 It can be copied to your system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree`.

 Compiling under Mac OS X
 ------------------------

-* Make sure that `clang` compiler is installed, which is typically the case if you installed Xcode and the associated command line tools.
+* Make sure that Clang compiler is installed, which is typically the case if you installed Xcode and the associated command line tools.
 * Find the path to the CMake executable, which is typically `/Applications/CMake.app/Contents/bin/cmake`.
+For later convenience, please create a symbolic link `cmake` to this cmake executable, so that cmake can be invoked from the Terminal by simply entering `cmake`.

-The steps to compile IQ-TREE are similar to Linux (see above), except that step 4 has to be changed:
+The steps to compile IQ-TREE are similar to Linux (see above), except that you need to specify `clang` as compiler when configuring source code with CMake (step 4):

-4. Configure source code with CMake (please change `cmake` to absolute path like `/Applications/CMake.app/Contents/bin/cmake`):

     cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..

+(please change `cmake` to absolute path like `/Applications/CMake.app/Contents/bin/cmake`).

-    To compile the multicore version, the default clang unfortunately does not support OpenMP (which might change in the near future).
-However, you can obtain and install OpenMP/Clang from <https://clang-omp.github.io> and the OpenMP library from <http://openmp.llvm.org>.
-After that you can run cmake with (assuming that `clang-omp` points to the installed OpenMP/Clang):
+To compile the multicore version, the default installed Clang unfortunately does not support OpenMP (which might change in the near future).
+However, the latest Clang 3.7 supports OpenMP, which can be downloaded from <http://clang.llvm.org>.
+After that you can run CMake with:

     cmake -DCMAKE_C_COMPILER=clang-omp -DCMAKE_CXX_COMPILER=clang-omp++ -DIQTREE_FLAGS=omp ..

+(assuming that `clang-omp` and `clang-omp++` points to the installed Clang 3.7).

 Compiling under Windows
 -----------------------

-The sequential IQ-TREE version was successfully compiled with TDM-GCC from <http://tdm-gcc.tdragon.net>.
-Since TDM-GCC is essentially a GCC version for Windows, the compiling steps are like under Linux, except that for step 1, you need to open the Terminal called `TDM-GCC-64`, which can be assessed from the Start menu.

-To build the multicore version, please switch to MS Visual Studio and Intel C++ compiler because somehow TDM-GCC caused downgraded performance under our tests.
-Assuming that you have installed MS Visual Studio 2013 and Intel Parallel Studio XE 2015.
-Then change the CMake step to:

-    cmake -G "Visual Studio 12 Win64" -T "Intel C++ Compiler XE 15.0" -DIQTREE_FLAGS=omp ..

-This will create solution and projects files for MS Visual Studio inside the build folder.
-Now exit the command prompt, open Windows explorer and navigate into this build folder.
-Double-click file `iqtree.sln` (so-called Visual Studio solution file).
-This will open MS Visual Studio and load IQ-TREE projects.
-Build the solution (Menu BUILD -> Build solution or press F7).
-This creates an executable Release\iqtree.exe.
-This executable and the `.dll` files can be copied to your system search path such that IQ-TREE can be invoked from the command line by simply entering `iqtree`.
+* Please first install TDM-GCC (a GCC version for Windows) from <http://tdm-gcc.tdragon.net>.
+* Then install Clang for Windows from <http://clang.llvm.org>.

+1. Open Command Prompt.
+2. Change to the source code folder:

+        cd PATH_TO_EXTRACTED_SOURCE_CODE

+    Please note that Windows uses back-slash (`\`) instead of slash (`/`) as path name separator.

+3. Create a subfolder, say, `build` and go into this subfolder:

+        mkdir build
+        cd build

+4. Configure source code with CMake:

+        cmake -G "Unix Makefiles" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_MAKE_PROGRAM=mingw32-make ..

+    To build the multicore version please add `-DIQTREE_FLAGS=omp` to the cmake command.
+Note that the make program shipped with TDM-GCC is called `mingw32-make`, thus needed to specify like above.

+5. Compile source code with:

+        mingw32-make

+    or

+        mingw32-make -j4

+    to use 4 cores instead of only 1.

 Compiling 32-bit version
 ------------------------

-The compilation guides above will generate 64-bit binaries.
+>**NOTE**: Typically a 64-bit IQ-TREE version is built and recommended!
+The 32-bit version has several restriction like maximal RAM usage of 2GB and no AVX support, thus not suitable to analyze large data sets.

 To compile the 32-bit version instead, simply add `m32` into `IQTREE_FLAGS` of the cmake command.
 That means, `-DIQTREE_FLAGS=m32` to build the 32-bit sequential version and `-DIQTREE_FLAGS="omp m32"` to build the 32-bit multicore version.